SAMRECK/LOGIN_BRUTEFORCER/README.md

 # FEATURES TO BE ADDED
 - IP Bouncing to hide the real Attacker.
-- Threading to make it more quick.
+- Threading to make it more faster.

 # HOW TO INSTALL
 - Enter below command in terminal: